 Prepare Dough for Baking

-STEP 1: Turn dough out onto a very lightly floured surface.
+STEP 1: Turn dough out onto a very lightly floured work surface.
 Using your hands, carefully incorporate all the ingredients, being careful not to work the dough too much.
 Pat into an 8-inch round disc.

 STEP 2: Cut into 8 wedges and carefully transfer to the prepared baking sheet.